CDCgov/cdh-lava-react/cdc_react/packages-wcms/INSTALL.md

 ### 5. Install your dependencies

-At this point you'll have access to `@cdcent` packages.
+At this point you'll have access to `@cdcgov` packages.
 You can add to `package.json` and `npm install`, or run:

 ```
-npm install @cdcent/templatepackage-react
+npm install @cdcgov/templatepackage-react
 ```